1864 English cricket season: Inter-county cricket

-The first-class county teams in 1864 were: Cambridgeshire, Hampshire, Kent, Middlesex, Notts, Surrey, Sussex and Yorkshire.
+The first-class county teams in 1864 were: Cambridgeshire, HampshireHampshire, Kent, Middlesex, Nottinghamshire, Surrey, Sussex, and Yorkshire.
 The unofficial concept of a "champion county" took a new turn when periodicals began publishing tables of inter-county results, although there was still no formal or agreed method of deciding positions in the table.
 Haygarth usually refers to 'generally agreed' when announcing the Champion County.